What is a lone worker? Everything you need to know thumbnail image Published on 11th February 2019

 Is it legal to have lone workers?

-Section 19 of the Safety, Health and Welfare at Work Act 2005 requires the employer to undertake a risk assessment.
-The law requires employers to carefully consider any health and safety risks a lone worker might face in any environment and take action to combat them.
+The Management of Health and Safety at Work Regulations (1999) require employers to undertake risk assessments.
+As part of this, employers must carefully consider any health and safety risks a lone worker might face in any environment and take action to combat them.
 They should then implement a lone worker policy, which should be communicated regularly to all staff.
+We’ll look at both of these steps in more detail next.

-Employers aren’t just responsible for the health and safety of their own workers: they’re also responsible for the safety of contractors and self-employed staff that they hire, too.
+It’s also important to remember that employers aren’t just responsible for the health and safety of their own workers.
+They’re also responsible for the safety of contractors and self-employed staff that they hire.

 What hazards might a lone worker be exposed to?